l60nissan/USGS-Test-1/README.md

      - set AOI shapefile path (line 98).
 This will only need to updated for projects other than COP or LOSOM.
 For other projects, this should point to the file downloaded in step 3.
      - set if mapped output should be landscape or portrait (line 107) as described in script (line 101-105)

 6. Execute the `run` script for the target species model.
 For example, run `run_alligator.R` to process alligator model output.
-There is no specified species model order that must be followed when running each `run` file.
+Each `run` script runs independently of the others; therefore, there is no specified order to execute each `run` script.

 7. Find processed model output in the associated species sub folder within the `Output` folder.